This post covers the top things to do in Boston in February.

 Catch a film at the Historic Coolidge Corner Theatre

-This art deco movie theatre has been open to the public since 1933.
+This Art Deco movie theater has been open to the public since 1933.

 Here you can find international, documentary, animated, and independent film selections and series and watch them in a lavish setting that makes you feel as if you’ve stepped back into time.

-If you’re looking for a historic location to enjoy a film or two, this is one of the most notable theatres in all of Boston.
-Do yourself a favor and take the family to the Coolidge Corner Theatre while you’re in town.
+If you’re looking for a historic location to enjoy a film or two, this is one of the most notable theaters in all of Boston.

 TIP: If you’re interested in seeing a movie, don’t forget that the Boston Sci-fi Film Festival is taking place this month.